Advanced search

 Combinations requiring precautions for use

-+ Non-selective MAO inhibitors: increase in the pressor action of the sympathomimetic which is usually moderate.
+- Non-selective MAO inhibitors (or within 14 days of cessation of such therapy): increase in the pressor action of the sympathomimetic which is usually moderate.
 Should only be used under close medical supervision.

-Caution is required when using Noradrenaline with alpha and beta blockers as severe hypertension may result.
+- Alpha and beta blockers: Caution is required as severe hypertension may result.

 4.6 Fertility, pregnancy and lactation